The rates of growth in a hyperbolic group: Growth rates of subsemigroups of a hyperbolic group

 is not bounded.
 Hence, we may pass to a subsequence for which the sequence converges to $\infty$.
 For each index $n$, we further replace the pair homomorphism $g_n$, by the pair homomorphism: $\gamma_n g_n \gamma_n^{-1}$, where:

 We still denote the conjugated epimorphism $\{g_n\}$ (note that conjugating a pair epimorphism does not change the corresponding growth rate of the subsemigroup $U_n=g_n(FS_{\ell})$).

 For each $n$, we set: and denote by $(X,d_n)$ the Cayley graph $X$ with the metric obtained from the metric on $X$ after multiplying it by $\frac {1} {\rho_n}$.
 From the sequence of actions of the pair: $(FS_{\ell},F_{\ell})$ on the metric spaces $(X,d_n)$ we extract a subsequence that converges into a non-trivial action of the pair $(FS_{\ell},F_{\ell})$ on a real tree $Y$.
 The action of $F_{\ell}$ is not faithful, so we divide the pair $(FS_{\ell},F_{\ell})$ by the kernel of the action, i.e., by the normal subgroup of $F_{\ell}$ that acts trivially on $Y$.
 We get a faithful action of a {\it limit pair} $(U,L)$ on the real tree $Y$, where the limit pair $(U,L)$ is a limit pair {\it over} the hyperbolic group $\Gamma$.
 In particular, the limit group $L$ is a limit group over $\Gamma$, and the subsemigroup $U$ is the image of the free semigroup $FS_{\ell}$ in the limit group $L$.
+Since $FS_{\ell}$ generates $F_{\ell}$ as a group, the subsemigroup $U$ generates the limit group $L$ as a group.